10 Steps to start your company in Spain

 Define type of company and governance

-It’s important to decide what type of company fits best to your objectives:
+It’s important to decide what type of company fits your objectives:

 • A sole director